-Non-residential ELRP participants who are dually enrolled in another DR program may use prohibited resources during overlapping events, but only to achieve ILR below any existing commitments when permitted by a Governor’s Executive Order, and if they are not located in a disadvantaged community.
+Non-residential ELRP participants who are dually enrolled in another DR program may use prohibited resources during ELRP events, but only to achieve incremental load reduction (ILR) beyond any existing commitments when specifically permitted by a Governor’s Executive Order.

 These resources are defined as prohibited, in either topping cycle Combined Heat and Power (CHP) or non-CHP configuration: